twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-17-deeds-that-are-blameless%zh.rst

 What happens to nowadays human being?
 Do they know about the hidden treasures and find it?
 Even most human beings do not know that these things exist.
 They do not have the treasure’s map.
 Therefore, most of them behave like rats, cockroaches, and flies.
 They do not behave like bees, which are selfless creatures and doing their duties for the welfare of others.
 If someone behaves like rat, cockroach and fly and becomes a nuisance to society, their future births will be very painful.

 Now someone is power-monger (politicians, leaders), war-monger, money-monger, etc. because of their misdeeds and next time, they will be a servant cleaning toilet.
 And a rich person will be a beggar and begging for foods.
 These seven kinds of treasures are called noble treasures can be found only in the Buddha’s Teachings.
 Everyone can attain it by noble deeds or deeds that are blameless.
-Therefore, every Buddhist should cultivate these blameless deeds and attaining the highest blessing in the life—i.e., Nibbāna.
+Therefore, every Buddhist should cultivate these blameless deeds and attaining the highest blessing in this life—i.e., Nibbāna.

 ------

-revised on 2020-06-25; cited from https://oba.org.tw/viewtopic.php?f=22&t=4702&p=36963#p36963 (posted on 2019-11-19)
+revised on 2020-09-06; cited from https://oba.org.tw/viewtopic.php?f=22&t=4702&p=36963#p36963 (posted on 2019-11-19)

 ------